As an Amazon Associate I earn from qualifying purchases. Read the full disclosure here.

 Build a Snow Fort

-We had so much snow this weekend that Mitch and I made a snow fort, using a couple plastic Easter buckets for molds.
+We had so much snow one year that Mitch and I made a snow fort, using a couple plastic Easter buckets for molds.
 We got tired pretty quick, so we kept it small.
 If you’re feel like building something legendary, here’s a few tips from the Art of Manliness.

 10 Indoor Play Ideas to Amuse the Kids